Destiny (Angel)

-"Destiny" is episode 8 of season 5 in the television show Angel.
+"Destiny" is the 8th episode of the fifth season of the American television series Angel.
 Co-written by David Fury and Steven S. DeKnight and directed by Skip Schoolnik, it was originally broadcast on November 19, 2003 on the WB network.
 In the episode, Angel and Spike duel over a mystical grail to decide which one will be the champion, as flashbacks show the complex relationship between the two vampires.
 Guest star Juliet Landau reprises her role as Drusilla, and Christian Kane makes an uncredited appearance at the end of the episode playing Lindsey McDonald.
 The episode is notable for its large scale battle between the two vampires, as well as for being the focus of an indecency complaint by the Parents Television Council for sexual situations.

 Plot

 Flashbacks to London in 1880 show William (not yet Spike) and Angelus meeting for the first time.
 They become good friends until William discovers Angelus having sex with Drusilla.

 In the present day, Harmony opens a package for Spike from an unknown source, producing a flash of light.
 Spike finds he is corporeal again and celebrates with Harmony.
 Eve announces that Spike now qualifies as a champion and because there are two possible candidates for the fulfillment of the Shanshu Prophecy, "the wheel of destiny starts to spin off its axis".
 According to the prophecy, "The balance will falter until the vampire with a soul drinks from the Cup of Perpetual Torment."
 Sirk says that the cup is now in a destroyed opera house in Death Valley, Nevada.
 At the opera house, Spike and Angel battle it out for the cup.
 Spike emerges victorious, only to find that the cup was a set-up and Sirk has disappeared.